hackthedev/dcts-shipping/docs/sql/Configurating SQL.md

 - "Cloud" message storage and potential load balancing.
 When using a external server for the database you can create off-site backups.
 - When you need to reinstall the chat app the messages wont be lost as they're stored in the database
 - Group statistics are only supported when SQL is enabled.
+- Report System only works with SQL enabled

 ------